 In the later 1950s me and my family joined the exodus of many from the inner city and moved to the northern suburbs.
-Maghull, where we went, was still semi-rural then and was a lovely place to grow up.
+Maghull, where we went, was a semi-rural sort of new town with lots of open space to grow up in.
 But I never lost my love and fascination for these streets I’m walking today.
 So as soon as my growing was done, I came back.

 This is in 1975 and a big DHSS office stood where those new houses are.

-For now, and I promise you we’ll be getting to Walton Hall Park soon, let’s look round my old neighbourhood.
+For now let’s look round my old neighbourhood.

 And am surprised but nevertheless delighted to see that it now actually is a hotel where you can stay and seems to be thriving.